Sustainability

 Acquisition of Safety Officer Qualification

 To increase their managerial skills, we train managers to become Safety Officers through e-learning and encourage them to obtain Safety Officer Qualification*.
-As of FY2022, 294 managers in research & development and engineering departments, including general managers, plant managers, and managers of the manufacturing department had obtained this qualification (Approx. 70% of target managers).
+As of FY2023, 447 managers in research & development and engineering departments, including general managers, plant managers, and managers of the manufacturing department had obtained this qualification.
 We also encourage engineers of design and maintenance departments for in-house equipment and production engineers at our plants to obtain Safety Assessor Qualification*.

 Establishment of Danger-Prediction Training Center

-To prevent injuries mainly among young workers and inexperienced workers, in 2018 we established the 450 m2 Danger-Prediction Training Center at our Chita Site, where we launched safety training led by specialist employees with experience outside of the company.
+To prevent injuries mainly among young workers and inexperienced workers, in 2018 we established the 450 m2 Danger-Prediction Training Center at our Chita Site, where we launched safety training led by specialist employees with experience outside of NGK.

-The training center features equipment that enables employees to safely experience work-related injuries that have occurred in the past including caught in or between equipment and work-related accidents that could lead to serious injury such as electric shock or explosions.
+The training center features equipment that enables employees to safely experience work-related injuries that have occurred in the past including caught in rotating machinery or in equipment and work-related accidents that could lead to serious injury such as electric shock or explosions.
 Combined with classroom learning using computer graphics, the training center provides practical programs where employees can refine their sensitivities toward dangers.

-In 2020, we introduced a virtual reality system for experiencing dangers and launched a new training program that combines this with conventional training approaches.
-As of FY2022, a running total of 6,327 NGK Group employees have participated.
+In 2020, we introduced a virtual reality system for experiencing dangers and conducted a training program that combines this with conventional training approaches.
+This training was rolled out to Group companies in Japan as well, and as of FY2023, a running total of 9,431 NGK Group employees have participated.

 A photograph of the Danger-Prediction Training Center.